Restore Your Smile With Veneers in Scottsdale

 When your veneers arrive at our office, you return for your second appointment.
 Dr. Wiitala checks the fit and the color match of each veneer.
 If necessary, he may shave a bit off here or there.
 Once satisfied with the fit, the veneers are permanently cemented onto your teeth.
 You can use them immediately.

-How Long Can I Expect Them To Last?
+How Long Can I Expect My Veneers To Last?

 The health of your teeth holding the veneers affects their longevity.
 If you practice good home hygiene and keep your twice-yearly professional cleanings and exams with Dr. Wiitala, your veneers will last for their expected lifespans.